HMS Fox (1740): Service

-At the end of September Fox sent her boat into Berwick with a letter from the commander of the garrison of Edinburgh Castle, Joshua Guest, to the prime minister Lord Newcastle making him aware that the garrison were sending out fake reports that the castle's food supply was very small to entice the rebels into attacking.
+At the end of September, Fox sent her boat into Berwick with a letter from the commander of the garrison of Edinburgh Castle, Joshua Guest, to the prime minister Lord Newcastle making him aware that the garrison were sending out fake reports that the castle's food supply was very small to entice the rebels into attacking.
 On 4 October Bonnie Prince Charlie threatened to burn down the house of the lieutenant-governor of the castle, George Preston, if his soldiers did not stop firing on the city.
 Preston responded by threatening to send Fox to burn Wemyss Castle, but neither of these events occurred.
 By 13 October Fox was still in the Roads with HMS Ludlow Castle from where she exchanged signals with Edinburgh Castle about the Jacobite presence in the city.
-Around the same time the rebels made a plan to take a merchant ship, also in the Roads, that had on board cannons, gun powder, and muskets.
+Around the same time the rebels made a plan to take a merchant ship, also in the Roads, that had on board cannons, gunpowder, and muskets.
 This ship was being guarded by Fox as she could no longer reach her intended goal, which was the now rebel-held Leith.
 The Jacobites intended to put twenty-two sailors aboard the merchant, and sail her into Leith out of the range of Fox's guns; Beavor heard of the plot and placed twenty of his own sailors on board as guards and moved Fox closer, stopping the attack from taking place.
 Around 26 October three French ships arrived at Montrose with Irish officers, artillerymen, cannons, and funds for the Jacobite cause.
 In response to this, Rear-Admiral John Byng brought Fox, Ludlow Castle, HMS Gloucester, HMS Hazard, and HMS Happy Janet together in Leith Roads to combat them.
 The ships spent some time firing ashore but did not kill anyone.